 We took the train from Vilnius (one hour 15 minutes - cost: €5.60 per person one-way and slightly cheaper for the return trip at €4.20 per person).
 The trains seemed new with decent WiFi and the ride was smooth and comfortable.
-In fact I am bold enough to say the WiFi was better on Lithuania’s trains than Amtrak in the U.S. Oh and their website is really easy to use (Lithuanian Railways).
-Next time we travel across Lithuania we will certainly opt for the train.
+In fact, I am bold enough to say the WiFi was better on Lithuania’s trains than Amtrak in the U.S. Oh and their website is easy to use (Lithuanian Railways).
+Next time we travel across Lithuania we will opt for the train.

 Not sure where Kaunas, Lithuania is?
 Click here to see a map.

-Before we traveled to Kaunas I reached out to the Visit Lithuania Tourism Board via Twitter to see what they recommended we see and do.
+Before we traveled to Kaunas, I reached out to the Visit Lithuania Tourism Board via Twitter to see what they recommended we see and do.
 They responded and suggested a ride up the funicular.
 The funicular costs 58 cents one-way, which we took up the hill and, opting for some exercise we chose to walk down.
-Its an easy 5 minute walk.
-At the top there is a sweeping view of the city, the old town, and the confluence of the Nemunas and Neris rivers.
+It’s an easy 5-minute walk.
+At the top, there is a sweeping view of the city, the old town, and the confluence of the Nemunas and Neris Rivers.

 After our journey up the funicular, we walked along the cobblestone streets before ending up on Kaunas’s main thoroughfare, Laisves Street.
-We walked the length of the pedestrian only street to St. Michael the Archangel Church.
-We fortuitously ended up popping into Knygu Ministerija Knygyna to grab some coffee and sweets.
+We walked the length of the pedestrian-only street to St. Michael the Archangel Church.
+We fortuitously ended up popping into Knygu Ministerija Knygyna to grab a coffee and sweets.
 It was here Carrie happened upon 99 Places of Taste in the Baltics by the world’s best culinary magazine, VMG.
 The book covers the restaurant and bar scene unlike any other book for the Baltics with stunning photographs and excellent overviews of the food and drink.

 Eager to check out some of the new finds in Vilnius we grabbed a taxi and headed back to the train station to catch the next train back to Vilnius.